rocktronica/OneFileCMS/readme.markdown

 # Current stable version: 3.3.0

+### July 13, 2012

+Fixed a "minor" issue after adding multi-language support- OneFileCMS stopped working altogether on versions of PHP < 5.3.

+But it's all good now!
+(I hope...)

+Also, a dedicated team of translators is hard at work, so OneFile will soon actually be available in many (ie: one) other languages!

 ### July 10, 2012
 Added support for optional external language files.
-The default, English, is included directly in OneFileCMS, of course.
-Now to get some translations...
+The default (English) is included directly in OneFileCMS, of course.
+Now to get some translations...  (hint... hint...)
-A sample language file is included in the repo for reference for anyone that may be interested.
+(A sample language file is included in the repo as reference for anyone that may be interested.)

 --------------------------------------------------------------------------------